 Jeju is not just known for its amazing beaches in Korea.
 The island is also known for having the best pork meat in all of South Korea.
 HukDaegi means “Black Pig”.
 It can only be found on the island of Jeju.
 It is a small pig with black skin.
 HukDaegi has a unique taste since it is smoked over burning hay.
 It is a bit chewier than regular Korean pork.
-When visiting Jeju, we recommend you try HukDaegi in all kinds of ways from grilling to steam cooked.
+When visiting Jeju, we recommend you try HukDaegi in all kinds of ways from grilling to steam cooking.

 Busan – Daeji Gukbap

 Daeji Gukbap is a popular South Korean soup that is made of pork, soy sauce, rice wine, miso, and bone broth.
 It is one of those Korean regional cuisines that are great for those who are hungover.
 Daeji Gukbap was created during the Korean war but became very popular in Busan.
 It is very difficult to make at home as it requires the pork bones to be boiled for a long time in order to create that milky-white broth.
 This is why people simply go to Daeji Gukbap restaurants.
 The average price is 10,000 won and you will find many restaurants in Busan including near their famous beach Haeundae.

 Myeongdong – Kalguksu